 - Primary RIPE Database AS199531 record update that names or removes DESEM.
 2) New prefix announcements or BGP activity on AS199531.
 3) First-party website or network disclosure from DESEM.
 4) Changes in the conflicting IPGeolocation record.
 5) Any PeeringDB entry for AS199531.

-Missing: direct RIPE Database object for AS199531 referencing DESEM; official company website; PeeringDB profile; verified upstream providers; financial or ownership records; any operational metrics beyond one reported prefix.
+Missing: direct RIPE Database entity for AS199531 referencing DESEM; official company website; PeeringDB profile; verified upstream providers; financial or ownership records; any operational metrics beyond one reported prefix.
 These gaps make it impossible to confirm whether DESEM actually operates AS199531 or if the name is a directory artifact.

 Sources